-Treasury will make initial payments from the HAF available to eligible entities that are approved to participate in the HAF, in an amount equal to 10% of the total amount allocated to the eligible entity.
-In order to receive this initial payment, the eligible entity must (1) enter into the financial assistance agreement with Treasury described above, and (2) commit to use the funds only for qualified expenses other than clause (9) of the "Qualified Expenses" section above.
-Treasury will make payments to the eligible entity or agency of the eligible entity identified on the eligible entity's notice of funds request.
-No more than 50% of the initial payment may be used for planning, community engagement, needs assessment, and administrative expenses described in clause (10) of the "Qualified Expenses" section above.
-An eligible entity that elects not to receive this initial payment may receive its allocated funds after Treasury approves its HAF plan, as described below.
+Treasury made initial payments from the HAF available to eligible entities that are approved to participate in the HAF in an amount equal to 10% of the total amount allocated to the eligible entity.
+In order to receive this initial payment, the eligible entity was required to (1) enter into the financial assistance agreement with Treasury described above and (2) commit to use the funds only for qualified expenses (other than those under clause (9) of the "Qualified Expenses" section above).
+Treasury made these payments to the eligible entity or agency of the eligible entity identified on the eligible entity's notice of funds request.
+No more than 50% of the initial payment was permitted to be used for planning, community engagement, needs assessment, and administrative expenses described in clause (10) of the "Qualified Expenses" section above.
+Any eligible entity that elected not to receive this initial payment would receive its allocated funds after Treasury approves its HAF plan, as described below.

-Treasury encourages HAF participants to use these initial payments to create or fund pilot programs to serve targeted populations, and to focus on programs that are most likely to deliver resources most quickly to targeted populations, such as mortgage reinstatement programs.
+Treasury encouraged HAF participants to use these initial payments to create or fund pilot programs to serve targeted populations, and to focus on programs that are most likely to deliver resources most quickly to targeted populations, such as mortgage reinstatement programs.